 In Year 7, students build on the foundations of singing, group work and instrumental studies undertaken at Primary school.
 The focus is the consolidation of basic music theory skills as well as the understanding of rhythm and pitch notation through appraising, solo and group performance and composition tasks.
+In cycle 1 students learn the school hymns in lessons and then come together as a year group at the Year 7 Welcome mass to worship through music.

 In Year 8 and 9 students explore a range of musical genres while continuing to develop the three core skills.
 Performance skills, both solo and ensemble are improved with expert tuition and focused practice on a range of instruments.
 Compositional skills underpinned by a secure knowledge of music theory with the support of music notation and production software enable students to produce their own original music in a chosen style.
 Appraising and listening skills are developed as students learn how to identify musical features and discuss the musical context using appropriate musical terminology.
 Students will complete Key Stage 3 with the necessary skill set required to succeed at GCSE Music, in performing, composing and appraising.